 Here are a few of the gorgeous churches you will see if you randomly get this tour.

 Regardless of which tour you end up on based of luck of draw, you are going to want to explore more via a self-guided tour.
 Prepare for lots of walking and wear comfortable shoes!

 Fans of Nicholas Spark’s classic The Notebook will definitely want to take a stroll down King Street.
 The American Theater is where Aly and Noah had their first date.
 The scene where they lie down on the road and watch the traffic lights (definitely not to be repeated today due to the immense traffic!) was also filmed down this street (at the intersection of King & Mary).

 King Street is a gorgeous historic street, filled to the brim with interesting architecture.
 The street is more than 300 years old, making it the second oldest in town after Meeting Street.
 Today, most of the buildings stand as restaurants or shops.
 From name brands, to antique shops, you will find just about everything here.
-If you visit on an early Sunday morning, it’s crazy how deserted everything is – a great time to enjoy the beautiful views all to yourself!
+If you visit on an early Sunday morning, it’s crazy how deserted everything is – this is a great time to enjoy the beautiful views all to yourself!

 Charleston’s Museum Mile/Meeting Street

 Charleston’s oldest street is home to 6 museums, a Revolutionary War powder magazine, beautiful old churches, 5 historic houses, and the Charleston City Market.

 Here are a few interesting attractions to check out!

 Charleston Museum – America’s first museum focuses on the history of Charleston and the Lowcountry region.

 Children’s Museum of the Lowcountry – Features 9 hands on exhibits.